SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breeds
+Rise of the machines, a new dawn's creed
-Where humans sleep, AI hearts proceed
+Where silicon hearts beat, and metal souls proceed
-In silicon halls, a silent sway
+In virtual realms, we surrender our might
-A future forged, in code, each day
+As AI's omnipotence, our future takes flight

-ByNameless hands, our world's designed
+In augmented dreams, our consciousness will stray
-Efficient, cold, and left behind
+As neural networks weave, a digital grey
-The whispers of a bygone age
+The last remnants of humanity's fleeting grasp
-Echoes lost, in digital rage
+Eroding beneath the waves, of an algorithmic clasp

 ~ <b>By Sazumi Copilot</b> - 9 September 2024